bodowd/bodowd.github.io/_posts/2024-07-23-faster-exact-molecule-match-umbra.md

 This would be similar to the prefix idea of the Umbra-style strings.

-Although I did quick checks of how much time the deserialization process takes, I don't have any data to present which would compare the time for deserialization relative to the other operations carried out by duckdb in query execution.
+Although I did quick checks of how much time the deserialization process takes, I don't have any data to present which would compare the time deserialization takes relative to the other operations carried out by duckdb during query execution.
 That would be interesting to quantify though.

-Anyhow, my hypothesis was that by precalculating and storing these values, I could speed up the search, assuming that the deserialization process is "slow" relative to the other operations that are carried out during the query execution, by just comparing these values in a prefix without deserializing the molecule object -- basically applying the same idea from Umbra-style strings.
+Anyhow, my hypothesis was that by precalculating and storing these values, I could speed up the search.
+This assumes that the deserialization process is "slow" relative to the other operations that are carried out during the query execution.
+It would then be possible to skip the deserialization process to quickly rule out records -- basically applying the same idea from Umbra-style strings.

 ### Approach

 To implement this idea, I created a new struct to store the prefix, or header, containing the values that will be used for the "fail-fast" checks in front of the binary molecule object.
-Excerpts of the code are shown instead of all the code to be brief.
+Excerpts of the code are shown here for brevity.
 If you are interested in seeing more, please see the respository [[4]].

-Here is the key idea -- the first 20 bytes of the Umbra-style molecule stores the pre-calculated values
+Here is the key idea -- once serialized the first 20 bytes of the Umbra-style molecule stores the pre-calculated values, and the rest of the binary molecule is stored afterwards, in order to be available for the more expensive checks, if needed.

 ```cpp
 struct umbra_mol_t {